JetBrains/kotlin-web-site/pages/docs/reference/classes.md

 ## Companion Objects

-In Kotlin, unlike Java or C#, classes do not have static methods.
+Kotlin classes do not have static methods.
 In most cases, it's recommended to simply use package-level functions instead.

 If you need to write a function that can be called without having a class instance but needs access to the internals